vloubiere/website/content/authors/maximilian-fitz-james/_index.md

 # Full Name (for SEO)
 first_name: Maximilian H.
 last_name: Fitz-James
-weight: 202507

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoc
+role: Now Group Leader at University of Oxford (Dept. of Biology)

 # Organizations/Affiliations
 organizations:
-  - name: 'Now: PI at University of Oxford (Dept. of Biology)'
+  - name: ''
     url: ''

 # Short bio (displayed in user profile at end of posts)